State funerals in the United States: History of presidential state funerals in Washington

-Early Days
+Early days

+William Henry Harrison

 The first state funeral was for William Henry Harrison, who died on April 4, 1841, after only one month in office.
 As he was the first U.S. president to die in office, there was no established way of mourning a deceased incumbent president.
 Alexander Hunter, a Washington merchant, was commissioned to plan the ceremony.
 Hunter had the White House draped in black ribbon and ordered a curtained, upholstered black and white carriage to carry Harrison's casket.
 An invitation-only religious service was held in the East Room.
 Dirges were played by the United States Marine Band during the funeral procession to the Congressional Cemetery where interment occurred.